sdeepaknarayanan/cil-project/README.md

 We use ```Python 3.8.5``` for all our experiments.

-The list of python packages that our codebase carries can be found in the ```requirements.txt``` file in the root directory above.

-If you are using a local machine, execute the following commands
+If you are using a local machine, execute the following commands to setup and activate the conda environment

 ```
-python3 -m venv env
-source env/bin/activate
-python3 -m pip install -r requirements.txt
+conda env create -f environment-manual.yml
+conda activate cilenv
 ```

 If you are instead using the Euler Cluster, execute the following commands